-Knee Stem Cells in Clearwater, Tampa Bay, FL
+Knee Stem Cell Therapy in Clearwater, FL & Beverly Hills, CA

 The knee and hip account for nearly a million joint replacements annually in the United States.
 The knee is the most frequent joint affected with problems in the lower leg.

 Regenerative therapy and stem cells are being used for a variety of musculoskeletal complaints, including knee pain.
 Understanding the nature of knee pain and the use of stem cells for the treatment of knee pain, may help in determining if knee stem cell treatments may be an option.

 Stem Cell Treatments

 Stem cell treatments have been presented in animal and human studies to show variable degrees of cartilage regeneration.
 Something no other current medical treatment for knee maladies can do.

 Though cartilage regeneration is not uniformly consistent in all patients and further studies are needed to properly delineate this, Dennis M. Lox, M.D. of Clearwater, FL, has treated patients of diverse backgrounds and trends for higher success can be seen, by understanding the science and the art of regenerative medicine.

 This is why no cookie cutter approach should be undertaken, and experience is invaluable in proper patient selection.
 A personalized medicine approach is optimal for each and every patient.